Post-Soviet states: Demographics

 The Post-Soviet Union region encompasses 30 cities with populations exceeding one million residents.
 Russia leads with 16 such cities, including Moscow and Saint Petersburg, followed by Kazakhstan and Ukraine, each having three.
 Armenia, Azerbaijan, Belarus, Georgia, Kyrgyzstan, Tajikistan, Turkmenistan, and Uzbekistan each host one city surpassing the million-resident threshold.
 These major population centres play significant roles in the economic, cultural, and political dynamics of their respective countries.
+Combined, the 15 Post-Soviet states have a total population of about 298.79 million people, with Russia having the largest share of 146.17 million people, as of 2025.